 It's not the serious work that the novels are, but it does feature many

 of the same characters.
-The same blog has also featured the first
+The same blog once featured the first

 Other Pages on this Site:LOL Dogs: Because Dogs Don't Get Enough Attention Online

 Other Pages:St. Michael's and All Angels Episcopal Church

 |follow me on Twitter

 Karen, the Accountant:

 Preferred email: Gmail screen name Mavarin2